 Students who have completed advanced level courses (i.e., only graduate level) offered by accredited universities or colleges or other accredited professional development courses which overlap significantly with courses in the Graduate Program in Public Policy, Administration & Law, may be able to apply for advanced standing.
-General procedures for awarding advanced standing are determined by the Graduate Program Director in consultation with the Faculty of Graduate Studies and the program's Executive Committee and External Advisory Board.
+General procedures for awarding advanced standing are determined by the Graduate Program Director in consultation with the Faculty of Graduate Studies.
 Students may be awarded no more than 6 credits of advanced standing.